 3. Deliver paper to the window located on the box

-After 4 hours of nonstop painting with no food or water breaks, a written submission was passed into the box announcing the end of the performance.
+After four hours of nonstop painting with no food or water breaks, a written submission was passed into the box announcing the end of the performance.
 A power drill was lowered into the box, I unscrewed one of the panels, and the show ended when I emerged.
 I had completed 50 illustrations in 4 hours with more submissions yet to be completed.

 In addition to creating the performance box and instructional signs, I hand painted 18 signs based on typography and copy from porno theaters from the 1970s-1990s in San Francisco, LA, NYC, and Newark, NJ.
-These were assembled into furniture-like sculptures, including a coatrack, a side table, and a drawing horse, which I allowed the audience to deface. advertisements from 1980s porno mags (Honcho and Gents) were scanned and copied onto bright papers and then pasted onto the sculptures, accompanied by paint washes, mixtures of glue and dirt, and wear and tear from getting thrown across a parking lot and hit with hammers to weather them.
+These were assembled into furniture-like sculptures, including a coatrack, a side table, and a drawing horse, which I allowed the audience to deface.
+Advertisements from 1980s porno mags (Honcho and Gents) were scanned and copied onto bright papers and then pasted onto the sculptures, accompanied by paint washes, mixtures of glue and dirt, and wear and tear from getting thrown across a parking lot and hit with hammers to weather them.